-Jessica Lang, Interim Dean, Weissman School of Arts and Sciences
+Jessica Lang, Dean of The Weissman School of Arts and Sciences

-Jessica Lang, PhD, was appointed dean-designate of the George and Mildred Weissman School of Arts and Sciences in July 2020.
+Jessica Lang, PhD, served as Interim Dean of the George and Mildred Weissman School of Arts and Sciences beginning in July 2020 and was named Dean in February 2022.
 Dr. Lang brings a wealth of academic, scholarly, and administrative experience to this position.
-As interim dean-designate, she will focus on a number of critical initiatives, including flexible course delivery, on-track graduation, supporting faculty research, and managing services and needs that arise in the distance learning environment.
+As interim dean, she has focused on a number of critical initiatives, including diversity, equity, and inclusion; flexible course delivery; on-track graduation; supporting faculty research, and managing services and needs that arise in the distance learning environment.

 Formerly chair and professor in the Department of English, Dr. Lang joined Baruch in 2004 as an assistant professor of English.
 Her areas of specialization span early American fiction and Jewish American and Holocaust literature.
 Her numerous publications include Textual Silence: Unreadability and the Holocaust and Off the Derech: Leaving Orthodox Judaism.
 Dr. Lang is the founding Newman Director of Baruch’s Sandra Kahn Wasserman Jewish Studies Center.